 Prospective students must apply online, by visiting the University of Florida Admissions website where information is available to guide the student through the application process.
 Arrange for official transcripts, GRE scores and test of English language proficiency to the sent to the Admissions office (code 5812 for GRE scores).
 Prospective students are encouraged to correspond by email with the Graduate Coordinator (email@example.com) when they apply online.

-In addition, the Entomology and Nematology Department requires the following which can be sent to the Academic Program Assistant, Ms. Ruth Brumbaugh (firstname.lastname@example.org) or appended to your online application:
+In addition, the Entomology and Nematology Department requires the following which can be sent to the Academic Advisor, Ms. Ruth Brumbaugh (firstname.lastname@example.org) or appended to your online application:

 - Three letters of recommendations from persons in a position to evaluate your academic potential (recommendation form to be submitted in addition to a letter, if the recommendation is sent to Ms. Brumbaugh rather than submitted online).